upendraijay/Sonar-data-classifier-Neural-Networks/README.md

 Relevant Classes:

 Intro to Machine Learning

-### Getting Started
-To view the project, open customer_segments.html in a web browser.

 ### Data
 The dataset used in this project is included as customers.csv.
 You can find more information on this dataset on the UCI Machine Learning Repository page.